 The Lazy Vegetarian’s Guide to Meal Planning

 The end of the year: time for celebration, reflection, and goal setting.
-This year, I have lots to celebrate and plenty of goals set for the coming year: maintain my blog, maintain my patience with my two year old (and try to become a better parent in the process), successfully breastfeed for the rest of the year, and find time to make our own baby food for our son as I did our daughter.
+This year, I have lots to celebrate and plenty of goals set for the coming year.

-In order to give me time to accomplish these goals, I’ll need to save some time and set one more: meal plan and prep.
+In order to give me time to accomplish these goals, I’ll need to save some time and set one more: meal planning and prep.

 As an Amazon Associate I earn from qualifying purchases.